MicroEJ/docs/VEEPortingGuide/systemView.rst

 A specific SystemView extension made by MicroEJ allows to trace the OS tasks and the MicroEJ Java threads at the same time.
 This chapter explains how to add the SystemView feature to a VEE Port and set it up.

-.. note:: MicroEJ provide sources for SystemView support on FreeRTOS 9 and FreeRTOS 10.
+.. note:: MicroEJ supports integration with SystemView on FreeRTOS 9 and FreeRTOS 10.

-.. note:: This SystemView section has been written for SystemView version V2.52a.
-Later versions may or may not work, and may need modification to the following steps.

 .. note::
    SystemView provides implementations for several combinations of toolchain and CPU architectures.